steemit/tinman/README.md

 So in order to transition block production duties away from the initial node, all that is required is to connect witness nodes with the correct block production settings.
-Each witness node should specify the fastgen node using the `p2p-seed-node` option in the config file.
+Each witness node should specify the boostrap node using the `p2p-seed-node` option in the config file.

 Therefore we may add the witness definitions and private keys to the witness config file: